adultdate/filament-calendar/README.md

 ### Event Resize

-Callback function that is triggered when you finish resizing an event in your calendar.
+Callback function that is triggered when you finish resizing an event in your filament-calendar.

 To handle the callback, first enable it by overriding the `eventResizeEnabled` property: